Quantum Assemblage Tomography

 \parTitle{Optimal model selection}Any statistical model is necessarily a simplification of physical reality and cannot capture every detail.
-Therefore, our goal is to identify an assemblage tomography model that well approximates the experimental data while mitigating the possibility of over-fitting~\cite{lever2016ModelSelectionOverfitting}.
+Therefore, our goal is to identify an assemblage tomography model that well approximates the experimental data while mitigating the possibility of overfitting~\cite{lever2016ModelSelectionOverfitting}.
 Thus, we are guided by the principle of parsimony in which the best model should be made as simple as it can be, but not simpler.

 In the language of information theory, encoding a model involves an inevitable loss of information about the underlying physical process, which is measured by the relative entropy~\cite{kullback1951InformationSufficiency} between the true probability distribution $P$ (that generates the experimental dataset $\mathbb{D}$) and a statistical model approximating $P$.
 Since $P$ is unknown, the exact relative entropy cannot be calculated directly.
-However, for sufficiently large data sets (see SM, Note~\ref{app:sample_size}), we can estimate the \textit{relative} information loss between competing models and $P$ using the Akaike Information Criterion (AIC)~\cite{akaike1998InformationTheoryExtension, burnham2004ModelSelectionMultimodel}.
-The AIC has been used for quantum state estimation~\cite{usami2003AccuracyQuantumstateEstimation, yin2011InformationCriteriaEfficient, guta2012RankbasedModelSelection, schwarz2013ErrorModelsQuantum, enk2013WhenQuantumTomography, yano2023QuantumInformationCriteria}, and is defined as $\mathrm{AIC} = -2\log\left[\mathcal{L}(\hat{\boldsymbol{\theta}})\right]+2p$, where $\hat{\boldsymbol{\theta}}$ is obtained via the MLE of Eq.~\eqref{eqMLE} and $p$ is the number of free parameters in the model.
-The AIC balances goodness-of-fit and model complexity, with the model having the smallest AIC value considered the most likely to have produced $\mathbb{D}$.
+However, for sufficiently large data sets (see SM~\cite[Note~IV]{SI}), we can estimate the \textit{relative} information loss between competing models and $P$ using the Akaike information criterion (AIC)~\cite{akaike1998InformationTheoryExtension, burnham2004ModelSelectionMultimodel}.
+The AIC has been used for quantum state estimation~\cite{usami2003AccuracyQuantumstateEstimation, yin2011InformationCriteriaEfficient, guta2012RankbasedModelSelection, schwarz2013ErrorModelsQuantum, enk2013WhenQuantumTomography, yano2023QuantumInformationCriteria}, and is defined as $\mathrm{AIC} = -2\log\left[\mathcal{L}(\hat{\boldsymbol{\theta}})\right]+2p$, where $\hat{\boldsymbol{\theta}}$ is obtained via the MLE of Eq.~\eqref{eqMLE} and $p$ is the number of free parameters in the model. {The dominant contribution to $p$ comes from the cardinality of the assemblage ($9m$), with additional parameters accounting for the efficiency ($m$, for M2 and M3) and bias ($m$, for M3) vectors, as per Tab.~\ref{tab:table1}.}